 Studying is likely to bring a number of changes to your life.
-Hopefully it should be enjoyable and interesting, but it can also be challenging – especially if you are experiencing a mental health problem.
-Some changes or new experiences that many people experience are:
+It can be enjoyable and interesting, but it can also be challenging.

 - meeting and working with new people

-- new demands such as deadlines for written work or presentations
+- exams, deadlines for written work or presentations

-- balancing the demands of studying with work or caring commitments
+- balancing the demands of studying with other commitments, such as caring responsibilities or work

 - maintaining relationships with family and old friends